blackcrowX/Data_Analytics_Portfolio/README.md

 <img src="https://i.postimg.cc/qJwzWvKg/Screenshot-2.jpg"/>
 --------->

-**Description:** This project is an anlysis using Python to gain insights into Pokemon Generation 1-8.
-It contains data manipulations to try and find answers to questions using visuals of data and statistics.
-The dataset lists 1072 Pokemon and their alternate Forms, including their number, name, first and second type, and basic stats: HP, Attack, Defense, Special Attack, Special Defense, and Speed.
-The goal of the project was to explore the dataset and identify the best Pokemon.
+This captivating data analysis project embarks on a quest to unlock the secrets of Pokemon across Generation 1 to 8, harnessing the power of Python.
+With the aim of delving into a vast and comprehensive dataset comprising 1072 Pokemon and their alternate forms, we embark on an immersive journey to explore their unique attributes, unravel hidden patterns, and identify intriguing trends.
+By harnessing the capabilities of Python and leveraging a variety of libraries, we will deftly manipulate the data, create captivating visualizations, and conduct insightful statistical analyses, unearthing valuable insights about the enchanting Pokemon universe.

 **Code:** [`Pokemon_Gen_1-8.ipynb`](https://github.com/blackcrowX/Data_Analytics_Portfolio/blob/main/Project_III/Pokemon_Gen_1-8.ipynb)

 **Data:** [`pokemon_gen_1-8.csv`](https://github.com/blackcrowX/Data_Analytics_Portfolio/blob/main/Project_III/pokemon_gen_1-8.csv)

-**Skills:**  Pandas, MatlotLib and Seaborn
+**Skills:**  NumPy, Pandas, MatlotLib and Seaborn (SciPy, Scikit-learn SQLAlchemy)

 **Technology:** Jupyter Notebook (Python)